SKLBOT/ai-lord-generator/README.md

 1. If you don’t have Python installed, [install it from here](https://www.python.org/downloads/) or use `brew`.

+*Note: Make sure you're using version <= `python-3.10.8` because one of the requirements doesn't work with newer versions (I think it's pandas - don't qoute me on this though).*

 2. Clone this repository

 3. Navigate into the project directory